hayekw/acegf-ietf-draft/draft-wang-acegf-protocol-00.md

 3.  **Machine-Generated Credentials**: For Autonomous Digital Entities (ADEs), credentials MUST be generated using a CSPRNG.

-## Side-Channel Protections and Memory Management
+## Protection of Volatile Memory and Memory Management

-Since the Root Entropy Value (REV) is the "single source of truth" for the entire identity, its exposure in volatile memory must be strictly controlled.
+Since the Root Entropy Value (REV) serves as the atomic foundation for all derived identities, its exposure in volatile memory constitutes a single point of failure.
+An attacker capable of observing the memory space of an active ACE-GF implementation could compromise the entire identity hierarchy derived from that REV.

-### Trusted Execution Environments (TEE)
+### Isolated Execution Environments (IEE)

-Implementations are STRONGLY RECOMMENDED to perform the Unsealing and Derivation processes within a hardware-isolated Trusted Execution Environment (e.g., Intel SGX, ARM TrustZone, or AWS Nitro Enclaves).
+It is STRONGLY RECOMMENDED that implementations perform the Unsealing (Section 4.3) and Derivation (Section 4.4) operations within an Isolated Execution Environment (IEE).
+An IEE is a platform-provided security boundary that ensures:

-This ensures that even a compromised host OS cannot observe the REV or the intermediate Sealing Key (K_seal).
+* **Memory Confidentiality**: Sensitive material, including the REV, Authorization Credentials, and the Sealing Key (K_seal), MUST NOT be observable by the host operating system, hypervisor, or other unauthorized processes.
+* **Execution Integrity**: The cryptographic logic of ACE-GF MUST be protected from unauthorized modification during runtime.
+* **Isolation Guarantee**: Even in the event of a total compromise of the Host OS, the secrets within the IEE remain protected.

+Implementations SHOULD leverage hardware-backed technologies to satisfy these requirements.
+Examples of such environments include, but are not limited to:
+* **Hardware Enclaves**: Intel SGX, RISC-V Keystone.
+* **Trust Zones**: ARM TrustZone.
+* **Virtualization-based Security**: AWS Nitro Enclaves, Azure Confidential Computing (SNP/TDX).

-### Memory Zeroization
+### Memory Hardening and Zeroization

-To prevent "cold boot" attacks or memory forensics, implementations MUST ensure that:
+When a hardware-isolated IEE is unavailable, or as a defense-in-depth measure within an IEE, implementations MUST adhere to the following memory management principles to mitigate "cold boot" attacks or memory
+forensics:

-1. All memory buffers containing the REV, K_seal, or raw Credentials are overwritten with zeros (Zeroization) immediately after use.
+1.  **Zeroization**: All volatile memory buffers containing the REV, K_seal, or raw Authorization Credentials MUST be overwritten with zeros (Zeroized) immediately following the conclusion of an operation or upon process termination.
+Implementations MUST use platform-specific mechanisms (e.g., `memset_s` in C, `Zeroize` trait in Rust) to ensure that compilers do not optimize away these routines.
-2. Memory pages used for these secrets SHOULD be marked as non-swappable (e.g., using `mlock` on POSIX systems) to prevent sensitive data from being written to a persistent swap file.
+2.  **Anti-Swapping**: Memory regions used for sensitive material SHOULD be marked as non-swappable to prevent them from being written to persistent storage (e.g., using `mlock()` on POSIX or `VirtualLock()` on Windows).
+This prevents secrets from being leaked via swap files, core dumps, or hibernation images.
+3.  **Side-Channel Mitigation**: Implementations MUST ensure that the transformation logic, especially the handling of `K_seal` and `REV`, is resistant to timing attacks and other micro-architectural side-channels.
+The use of constant-time cryptographic primitives is REQUIRED.
+4.  **Process Isolation**: ACE-GF operations SHOULD be executed in a dedicated process with minimal privileges (least privilege principle) to reduce the attack surface from other resident applications.

 ## Resistance to Brute-Force Attacks